abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

     Verify
     `pip show tensorflow`

-Upon satisfying every preceding requirement, it will succeed producing Python and TensorFlow each of which works synergic with the other and is easily maintained
+Satisfying every preceding requirement should succeed producing Python and TensorFlow that is runnning smoothly on any CPU incapable of AVX instruction

 For example it will do:
 https://github.com/abdulbadii/chessboard-reader-by-old-TensorFlow-and-Python